Topics or areas of expertise that Darlene can talk about (even in her sleep):

 - What do you consider to be your "brightest" quality?
 My ability to multi-task.
 Oh wait, that is actually supposed to be a bad quality.
 It would have to be my willingness to share with others.

 - What is your most memorable moment at Rea?
-Besides passing the CPA exam, I am proud to say that I have met Mr. Rea.
+Besides passing the CPA exam, I am proud to say that I had the opportunity to meet Mr. Rea.

 Just For Fun: